sharanair29/ELT_Project/README.md

 ![docker_network](https://github.com/sharanair29/ELT_Project/assets/94154731/ac0c5107-40b1-4b8f-841d-3da5256f3957)

 The `dagster` folder contains a sub-folder called `repository_like_module` which has subfolders for dagster assets, jobs, ops and schedules.
 Airbyte connection ids were used to schedule airbyte jobs from dagster.
-DBT-RPC was used to schedule dbt runs from dagster and this version is deprecated from version 1.5 onwards which is why this project utilizes dbt version 1.4.
+DBT-CLI was used to schedule dbt runs from dagster.

 The dagster folder has Dockerfiles that were taken from the example https://docs.dagster.io/examples/deploy_docker.

-The `dbt` folder contains the dbt project as well as a Dockerfile to containerize it.
+The `dbt` folder contains the dbt project as well as a Dockerfile to containerize it, this is no longer needed since we have moved from DBT-RPC to DBT-CLI.

 To check the health of each component:

-## DBT
+## DBT (Ignore this section)

 Send a GET request to http://localhost:8580/jsonrpc with the raw json as below.